 Taste: A marriage of Sherry and Smoke, each trying to dominate but being held in place.
 Raisin & Sultana, Liquorice, Caramel, Toffee, Pepper, Smoke & Ash.

-Kilchoman have become the benchmark against which all new distilleries shall be judged.
-Should anyone out there still believe that malt whisky needs a minimum of 10 or 12 years to shine, they really need to sit down and get to know the spirit from this exceptional little distillery.
-Sanaig tilts the blend in favour of Oloroso casks and the final result is a blissful union of bold young peated spirit and good quality cask character.
+Kilchoman has become the benchmark against which all new distilleries should be judged.
+If anyone out there still believes that malt whisky needs a minimum of 10 or 12 years to shine, they really need to sit down and get to know the malt of this exceptional wee distillery.